Pan Am Flight 1-10: Passenger list

-The lone survivor was a Lockheed Aircraft Company employee.
+The lone survivor was a Lockheed Aircraft Company employee, Mark Worst.
 He was Lockheed's former maintenance manager at Shannon and, when found, was taken to hospital suffering from extensive burns and abrasions.
-He believed his injuries happened when he was thrown through the floor of belly baggage compartment which he thinks happened as the tail section fell off the plane.
+He believed his injuries happened when he was thrown through the floor of the belly baggage compartment which he thought had happened as the tail section fell off the plane.
 He had unfastened his safety belt when he realised the plane was going to crash, yet other passengers seemed quite calm.
 He later said that "I was a little dazed but I was able to get up and walk away" though worse off than he thought.
 The wife of the survivor had been waiting at the airport for him to arrive and saw a person staggering away from the burning wreckage.
 She accompanied Pan Am officials to the crash site to help, not knowing the person she saw was her husband and only survivor.

 Among those killed in the crash were Mumtaz Shahnawaz, a Pakistani diplomat and writer; and Homi Maneck Mehta, an Indian industrialist.